 Be prepared that you might have to work really early or really late hours.
 You also might not be able to spend as much time with your family as you would like to.
 You need to decide if the pros outweigh the cons.

-How to side hustle from home during the holidays
+Work From home side hustle options during the holidays

 You can try different side hustles to make money.

 You work when you want.
-Here's a few ideas to get started with working from home:
+Here are a few ideas to get started with working from home: